fengyuli-dev/lost-and-found/README.md

     "id": <ID>,
-    "name": <NAME OF THE LOST ITEM, NOT NULL>, "description": <DESCRPTION OF THE LOST ITEM, COULD BE NULL>, "time": <TIME WHEN THE ITEM WAS LOST, COULD BE NULL>, "location": <WHERE THE ITEM WAS LOST, COULD BE NULL>, "user": <SERIALIZED USER, NOT NULL>
+    "name": <NAME OF THE LOST ITEM, NOT NULL>, "description": <DESCRPTION OF THE LOST ITEM, COULD BE NULL>, "contact": <CONTACT OF THE LOST ITEM, COULD BE NULL>, "time": <TIME WHEN THE ITEM WAS LOST, COULD BE NULL>, "location": <WHERE THE ITEM WAS LOST, COULD BE NULL>, "user": <SERIALIZED USER, NOT NULL>